On the curvature of the Bismut connection: Bismut Yamabe problem and Calabi-Yau with torsion metrics: Introduction

-We highlight that the Calabi-Eckmann manifolds are total spaces of $\S^1\times\S^1$-principal bundles over $\C\P^n\times\C\P^m$.
-Hence we mimic the computations in \cite{Gran Gran Poon} proving the following theorem. \begin{thm*}[Theorem \ref{thm: CYT on Cal-Eck}] Any product of spheres of odd dimension, $\mathbb{S}^{2n+1}\times\mathbb{S}^{2m+1}$ with $n,m\geq 0$, admits a CYT Hermitian structure. \end{thm*} A compact simply connected homogeneous manifold $G/H$ with an invariant complex structure $J$ (called C-space in \cite{Wang}) is K{\"a}hlerian if and only if it is a generalized flag manifold, namely when $G$ is a semisimple Lie group and $H$ is the centralizer of a torus in $G$, as stated in \cite{Borel}.
-In such case, in \cite{Matsushima} is proved that they can be endowed with a (unique) invariant K{\"a}hler–Einstein metric, while there is a general interest in finding special (invariant) metrics on the non-K{\"a}hler C-spaces $G/H$.
-In \cite{Podesta} the author solved this problem in the special case of class $\mathcal{C}$ manifolds, which lie between the total spaces of rank one toric bundles over compact Hermitian manifolds and Calabi-Eckmann manifolds.
-Indeed, they are the total spaces of homogeneous principal $(\mathbb{S}^1\times\mathbb{S}^1)$-bundles over the product of two compact irreducible Hermitian symmetric spaces and Podestà showed that once we fix an invariant complex structure on them they can be equipped with an invariant second Chern–Einstein metric, namely a metric whose second Chern–Ricci tensor is a multiple of the metric itself.
-Our construction of Bismut Ricci flat metrics extends to class $\mathcal{C}$ manifolds providing CYT structures on them, see Theorem \ref{thm: CYT class C}; hence they may be considered as other special metrics on these manifolds.
+The above theorem comes as a special case of a more general result that has an analogous statement on Class $\mathcal{C}$ manifolds (defined in \cite{Podesta}).
+These are the total spaces of homogeneous principal $T^2$-bundles over the product of two compact irreducible Hermitian symmetric spaces. \begin{thm*}[Theorem \ref{thm: CYT class C} \& Theorem \ref{thm: CYT uniqueness}] Take a class $\mathcal{C}$ manifold as in \cite{Podesta}, that is a product $M_1\times M_2$ fibering over two generalized flag manifolds $X_1=G_1/H_1$ and $X_2=G_2/H_2$ with $\S^1$-fibers, and equip it with a standard complex structure.
+Then, there exists a CYT metric on it.
+Moreover, if none of the $X_i$'s is $\mbox{SO}(k+2)/\mbox{SO}(2)\times\mbox{SO}(k)$ for $k\geq 3$, then this metric is the unique (up to homothety) CYT metric among the homogeneous ones. \end{thm*} The interest in this kind of result comes from the fact that a compact simply connected homogeneous manifold $G/H$ with an invariant complex structure $J$ (called C-space in \cite{Wang}) is K{\"a}hlerian if and only if it is a generalized flag manifold, namely when $G$ is a semisimple Lie group and $H$ is the centralizer of a torus in $G$, as stated in \cite{Borel}.
+In such case, in \cite{Matsushima} is proved that they can be endowed with a (unique) invariant K{\"a}hler--Einstein metric, while there is a general interest in finding special invariant metrics on the non-K{\"a}hler C-spaces $G/H$.
+Theorem 3 in \cite{Gran} proves the existence of a CYT structure on compact simply connected homogeneous manifolds $G/H$ with a G-invariant complex structure of vanishing first Chern class.
+However, Corollary \ref{cor: lots of CYT} ensures that, in general, it is not unique.
+On the other hand, the standard Hermitian structures on class $\mathcal{C}$ manifolds are the unique invariant CYT structure on them.